-• Bank overdraft - £100,000.

-4.3 Investment Counterparty Selection Criteria (Security)
+- Bank overdraft £100,000. - 4.3 Investment Counterparty Selection Criteria (Security)

-The primary principle governing the Authority's investment criteria is the security of its investments, although the yield or return on the investment is also a key consideration.
+The primary principle governing the Authority's investment criteria is the security of its investments, although liquidity and yield or return on the investment are also key considerations.
 After this main principle the Authority will ensure that: